Trump Told ‘Show Us Your Bone Spurs’ In Latest Row Over McCain

-In the latest round of the bizarre online fight President Donald Trump seems to be waging against the deceased former Senator and presidential candidate John McCain, one of McCain’s fellow Vietnam veterans spoke up against the president in a fiery rant, criticizing Trump’s own lack of military service in contrast to McCain.
+In the latest round of the bizarre online fight President Donald Trump seems to be waging against the deceased former senator and presidential candidate John McCain, one of McCain’s fellow Vietnam veterans spoke up against the president in a fiery rant, criticizing Trump’s own lack of military service in contrast to McCain.
 According to Raw Story, former Nebraska Sen. Bob Kerrey took to the airwaves of CNN to take issue with Trump criticizing McCain and calling other people who served in Vietnam “suckers” when he himself managed to obtain five draft deferments, with oft-questioned claims of having bone spurs in his heels.

 “This is the guy that showed up and said, ‘I don’t want to go to Vietnam,’ like [McCain] did,” Kerrey said.
 “He said, ‘I wasn’t eligible to go to Vietnam because I had bone spurs.’
 You don’t grow out of bone spurs.
 I call on the president, get your feet x-rayed.
 Let’s see those x-rays.
 I want to see.”